huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ### Image-to-image-to-image

 You can also chain multiple image-to-image pipelines together to create more interesting images.
-For example, you can load checkpoints finetuned on a specific style in each pipeline to create an image that is a combination of several styles.
+This can be useful for iteratively performing style transfer on an image, generate short GIFs, restore color to an image, or restore missing areas of an image.

 Start by generating an image: